plexus/conf-talks/2016-idiomatic-ruby/index.md

 Develop their own idioms

 ---
+{:.chapter}

+## Chapter 3

+in which idiom prevails

+---

+## Idiomatic

+Conforming to idiom²

+Sounding “natural”

+---

+## Idiomatic Code

+Takes advantage of the language

+Is more easily understood by others

+Is consistent

+---

+## Consistency

+Important for projects

+Shared ownership

+Reduced cognitive overhead

+---

 ## Who makes the rules?

-In theory: descriptivist, style guide captures what “the people” do
+In theory: descriptivist, style guide captures what people do

 In practice: well known influencers